Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Characterization of the superconducting state in the presence of vortices and disorder

-An intriguing feature that we have observed is that the critical magnetic field is enhanced by disorder.
-Results depicted in Fig.~\ref{Fig:Clean} indicate that in the clean limit the maximum magnetic field is $\phi/\phi_0 = 12$.
-However, see Fig.~\ref{Fig:spatial}, even a weak disorder $V=0.5$, enhances the critical maximum magnetic field to $\phi/\phi_0 \sim 25$.
-In order to reach a more quantitative conclusion about whether the critical magnetic field is enhanced by disorder, we determine this critical field by both the study of the superfluid stiffness and a percolation analysis of the order parameter spatial distribution.
+An intriguing feature that we have observed is that the critical magnetic flux is enhanced by disorder.
+Results depicted in Appendix.~\ref{app:rect_shape} indicate that in the clean limit the maximum magnetic flux is $\phi/\phi_0 = 12$ for size $N=60\times60$.
+However, see Fig.~\ref{Fig:spatial}, even a weak disorder $V=0.5$, enhances the critical maximum magnetic flux to $\phi/\phi_0 \sim 24$.
+In order to reach a more quantitative conclusion about whether the critical magnetic flux is enhanced by disorder, we determine this critical flux by both the study of the superfluid stiffness and a percolation analysis of the order parameter spatial distribution.

 The superfluid stiffness $D_s \over \pi$ is given by $ {D_s \over \pi} = \langle -k_x \rangle - \Lambda_{xx}(q,i\omega \rightarrow 0)$, where $\langle -k_x \rangle$ is the kinetic energy and $\Lambda_{xx}(q,i\omega)$ is the current-current correlation function along $x$-direction \cite{PhysRevB.47.7995}.
 The superfluid stiffness is presented in Fig.~\ref{fig.Ds}.
-In the weak disorder region, $D_s/\pi$ decreases sharply as magnetic field increases.
+In the weak disorder region, $D_s/\pi$ decreases sharply as the magnetic flux increases.
 In the intermediate disorder region, the superfluid stiffness decreases more slowly. $D_s/\pi$ is still finite even for $\phi/\phi_0 = 36$.
 This enhancement of the critical field is not monotonic.
-For a sufficiently strong disorder, Anderson localization effects trigger a transition even without a magnetic field.
-This is illustrated for $V = 2.25$, close or above the transition, where the superfluid stiffness becomes zero for a much smaller field strength $\phi/\phi_0 = 16$.\\
+For a sufficiently strong disorder, Anderson localization effects trigger a transition even without a magnetic flux.
+This is illustrated for $V = 2.25$, at or very close to the transition, where the superfluid stiffness becomes zero for a much smaller field strength $\phi/\phi_0 = 16$.